Back to the Cutting Board

 For dipping sauce: either store in the fridge or let sit out until beignets are ready.
 Warm it back up on the stove or in the microwave.

-- When the dough is ready, place a deep pot like a dutch oven on the stove and add enough oil to fill the pot about 1 to 1 1/2 inches deep.
+Heat up the oil: When the dough has risen, place a deep pot like a dutch oven on the stove and add enough oil to fill the pot about 1 to 1 1/2 inches deep.
 If you are making filled beignets, you may want to skip ahead and start making them before you heat up the oil.
-They take longer to prepare and it’s really important to watch your oil to make sure it doesn’t overheat.
+They take longer to prepare and it's really important to watch your oil to make sure it doesn't overheat.

-- Turn the burner to medium and preheat to 350 degrees.
-I would recommend using an instant read thermometer so you know the exact temperature at all times.
+Turn the burner to medium and heat the oil to 350 degrees.
+I would recommend using an instant-read thermometer so you know the exact temperature at all times.
 It will take about 10-15 minutes to heat up.
-If you don’t have a thermometer, you’ll know it’s ready when you sprinkle some flour in the pot and it sizzles.
-If it gets hotter than 350 or starts smoking, remove the pot from burner immediately and let it cool down to the correct temperature.
+If you don't have a thermometer, you'll know it's ready when you sprinkle some flour in the pot and it sizzles.
+If it gets hotter than 350 or starts smoking, remove the pot from the burner immediately and let it cool down to the correct temperature.

 For plain beignets: roll to 1/4 inch thick.
-Use a knife or pastry cutter to cut into 2×2 inch squares.
+Use a knife or pastry cutter to cut into 2x2 inch squares.

 For filled beignets: roll to 1/8 inch thick.
-Use a knife or pastry cutter to cut into 3×3 inch squares.
+Use a knife or pastry cutter to cut into 3x3 inch squares.

-- Filled beignets only: Remove your filling from the freezer.
-Scoop out a heaping 1/2 tsp. and place in the middle of square.
+Add the Filling: Remove your filling from the freezer.
+Scoop out a heaping 1/2 tsp. and place in the middle of the square.
 Gently place another square on top and pinch the sides together.
 Fold each side in about 1/4 inch and pinch again.
 It is VERY important that the beignet is well sealed.
-If not, it could pop open while it fries and all the filling will spill out!*
+If not, it could pop open while it fries and all the filling will spill out!